lollcat/se3-augmented-coupling-flows/README.md

 ## TODO
+First `bijector_nice.py` is super simple, so is best for sanity checking the augmented flow idea
+- Test on simple target function (`target.double_well.py`).
+Does it train?
+Further checks that the resultant flow is equivariant.

+Then
  - Make proper SE(n) net.
- - Test on simple target function (DW / LJ).
- - Test jacobian determinant (test normalizing constant using IS?)
- - Think of how to make projected flow stable
  - For NICE flow we will need some scaling transforms.
 This could be done with a scaling layer applied to the base distribution.
+ - Test jacobian determinant (test normalizing constant using IS?)
+ - Think of how to make projected flow stable (can we projection axis to be orthogonal unit vectors?)
+ - Generalise projected flow to more than 2D